jacquesbh/installer/README.md

 # The Installer

-->PERSONNAL USAGE ONLY - For professional or commercial use, ask.<-
+PERSONNAL USAGE ONLY - For professional or commercial use, ask.

 ## What's that?